 The sun comes up and comes down no matter where you are in the world, but sunsets in Tamarindo are truly a sight to see.
 In fact, watching the sunset is an important part of local beach life in Tamarindo.
 Due to Costa Rica’s close proximity to the equator, the sun sets at roughly the same time year round.

-The best way to experience it (other than staking out a prime spot on the beach) is to take a sunset catamaran cruise.
-Sailing down the Guanacaste coastline, you’ll view sea life, stunning landscape, and have the opportunity to swim and snorkel in a private cove.
-Cruises last 4-5 hours and include unlimited cocktails and beverages, a handcrafted lunch, and snorkel gear.
+The best way to experience it (other than staking out a prime spot on the beach) is to book a sunset catamaran cruise.
+Sailing down the province of Guanacaste’s coastline, you’ll view sea life, stunning landscape, and have the opportunity to swim and snorkel in a private cove.
+These boat tours last 4 to 5 hours and include unlimited cocktails and soft drinks, a handcrafted lunch, and snorkeling gear.
+Many boats also carry equipment for guests to partake in water sports like paddle boarding, kayaking, and swimming.

-The best sailing experience is the half-day Blue Dolphin Sunset Cruise with Native’s Way.
+My parents and I had the best half-day sailing experience on the Blue Dolphin Sunset Cruise with Native’s Way.
 Simply bring your bathing suit, towel, sunscreen, and cash to tip your captains!
-Book a sail here.
+The tour guides take you to a private cove where you can swim, paddle board, kayak, and go ashore to explore the beach.

 Sample Local Brews at Volcano Brewing Company